 - Do you have local storage for my pod if my move is delayed?

 - What comes with the rental of an onsite moving container?

-Pods can be one option for you when you are moving from one home to another.
+Pods can be one option for you when moving from one home to another.
 It can save you money compared to a traditional mover coming to load and unload their truck.

 If those are attractive features for you consider renting a storage pod for your next move.